Home

 Will my Bernolin resin recorder suffer from the same condensation problems as plastic ones?

 No. Condensation is linked to several windway parameters: air flow, condition of the surfaces, surface tension and temperature.
 I have dealt with the first three parameters, you will be responsible for the fourth.
 You will not experience more problems with Bernolin resin recorders than you would with a boxwood or grenadilla recorder.
 You need only warm the head in your belt as you do with a wooden recorder.
 Occasionally you can apply some dilute liquid soap in the windway.
+This advice is intended only to standard recorders.

 Where was my Bernolin resin recorder made?